fosjump/fosjump/README.md

 #### 2. Via github issues:
-* Adding links by commenting to [newProjectLinks issue](http://github.com/fos-contrib/fos-contrib.github.io/issues/projectLinks) or [otherLinks issue](http://github.com/fos-contrib/fos-contrib.github.io/issues/otherLinks)
+* Adding links by commenting to [newProjectLink issue](http://github.com/fos-contrib/fos-contrib.github.io/issues/projectLinks) or [otherLinks issue](https://github.com/SamyMe/FOSS-contrib/issues/2)
-* Modifying or proposing something else by [creating a new issue](http://github.com/fos-contrib/fos-contrib.github.io/issues)
+* Proposing a modification or something else by [creating a new issue](http://github.com/fos-contrib/fos-contrib.github.io/issues)

 ####3.
-Or sending an email to fos-contrib@protonmail.com (if you don't have a github account)
+Or sending an email to fosjump@tutanota.com (if you don't have a github account)

 #### **IMPORTANT**: